Road, rail and mine blockades could be on horizon over Ontario mining bill: chiefs

 Provincial ministers, meanwhile, said they heard the outcry and will make improvements to Bill 5, but stopped short of suggesting they would eliminate it outright.

-“We heard loud and clear that there’s some things that they would like to see changed about this bill,” said Indigenous Affairs Minister Greg Rickford.
+“We heard loud and clear that there are some things that they would like to see changed about this bill,” said Indigenous Affairs Minister Greg Rickford.

 “We’ve put some amendments forward and I know we’ll be meeting with First Nations leadership as early as today to give effect to those and go from there.
 I’ll say to sum up that the number of chiefs that I’ve talked to think we have a lot of room to move here.”